jeremenichelli/jeremenichelli.github.io/about/index.md

 Previous to his current position, he worked for Jam3 agency building rich animated web experiences for clients like Pixar, Google, Oreo, Doritos and Facebook.

-> I made cookies fly and cars move, it was really fun
+> I made cookies fly and cars move, it was fun

 He is currently part of the Design System team at [Typeform](https://www.typeform.com) and he's a member of [webpack](https://webpack.js.org) documentation team.

-He enjoys [writing articles](/blog) and [giving talks](/talks) to share his learnings along the&nbsp;way.
+He also enjoys [writing articles](/blog) and [giving talks](/talks) to share his learnings along the&nbsp;way.

 ## Contact